Procedure: Professional staff loadings and allowances

 Case by case

-Consistent with additional hours worked
+Consistent with additional hours worked and hourly rate up to substantive position salary rate*

 Justification included in approved form